ivy-rew/jenkinsCli/README.md

 ## Setup

+### Environment

 1. clone this repo to a location of your choice
 2. run the `install.sh` script within in a terminal
 3. define your environment: in `bin/.env`
 4. use the cli: start with `jenkinsRun.sh`

+### Repos

+The script can be customized by providing text file like the `bin/core.git`.
+You may customize this existing or add/contribute similar files.

+- The name `core.git` must match the last part of the remote URI `git@github.com:axonivy/core.git`

 ## Features